Skip to content

 TL;DR

-• Region 1 (Front Range): HEAR funding fully reserved by April 28, 2026.
+• Region 1 (Front Range): HEAR Single-Family Program closed April 28, 2026.
+Proposals submitted after April 27 will be denied.
 UniColorado no longer including HEAR on new projects.

-• Region 2 (non-Front-Range counties): Funding still available.
+• Region 2 (non-Front-Range counties): Still accepting applications.
+Dashboard updated Mon/Wed/Fri.
 You'd need to work with a participating contractor outside UniColorado's service area.

-• New Front Range customers: Xcel Energy rebates + Power Ahead Colorado ($1,500, no income limit) + Colorado state tax credit.
-Around $7,750 on a typical 3-ton cold-climate install.
+• New Front Range customers: Xcel Energy rebates + Colorado state tax credit today (~$7,750 stacked on a 3-ton cold-climate install).
+Power Ahead Colorado ($1,500, no income limit) is launching early summer 2026.

 • If you already have a HEAR application with us, check your April 24 email and see our customer update.